isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-for-outdoor-wood-furniture/index.md

 ###  Step #1: Surface Preparation

-The outdoor require painting and staining will help keep the surfaces free from [mildew](https://www.benjaminmoore. com/en-us/contractors/job-solutions/troubleshooting/mildew) and mold - but ensure to check the underside of the outdoor furniture.
+The outdoor require painting and staining will help keep the surfaces free from [mildew](https://www.benjaminmoore.com/en-us/contractors/job-solutions/troubleshooting/mildew)and mold - but ensure to check the underside of the outdoor furniture.
 For old outdoor furniture that has mildew and stains, you may use some premium cleaner such as Benjamin Moore in some well-ventilated area.

 But if there are mild mildew cases, you'll require to mix water + household bleach.